noahhendricks/Resume-Projects/README.md

 Through the use of Adobe Illustrator, Photoshop, and InDesign a digital book covering an iconic figure was produced along with their story within society.

+10. Oracle SQL

+8 different assignments showing the progression of learning within Oracle SQL.
+Each assignment used a variety of different skills to teach its' designed lesson.
+The ITAM schema was used for these assignments.

+11. Self-Signed SSL Certificate

+Secure Socket Layer and Transport Layer Security created through the use of OpenSSL and Vue.JS.
+I used a self assigned cerftificate and generated an encrypted code that eventually allowed my own webpage data integrity, authentication, and security.